-- 3.366 The Hazelkorn report identified that the post compulsory education and training system was not sufficiently learner focussed.
-Subsequent consultations and policy development supported the need to strengthen the provision for learner voice than is currently available and ensure a more joined up approach to learner engagement. - 3.367 Proposals to address this area will affect Post 16 learners and tertiary education providers.
-A tertiary education provider is defined as a provider that is registered with the Commission or in receipt of funding from the Commission in relation to higher education, further education and training of apprentices. - 3.368 To bring all post-16 educational providers together under one body to improve learner representation across the sector, ensuring learners have an equal voice in how they learn, how they are taught and they receive value for money. - 3.369 The legislation is intended to influence the Commission to promote collaboration between providers and strengthen links with others.
+- 3.379 The Hazelkorn report identified that the post compulsory education and training system was not sufficiently learner focussed.
+Subsequent consultations and policy development supported the need to strengthen the provision for learner voice than is currently available and ensure a more joined up approach to learner engagement. - 3.380 Proposals to address this area will affect Post 16 learners and tertiary education providers.
+A tertiary education provider is defined as a provider that is registered with the Commission or in receipt of funding from the Commission in relation to higher education, further education, and training of apprentices. - 3.381 To bring all post-16 educational providers together under one body to improve learner representation across the sector, ensuring learners have an equal voice in how they learn, how they are taught, and they receive value for money. - 3.382 The legislation is intended to influence the Commission to promote collaboration between providers and strengthen links with others.
 This should result in enhanced support for learners, including clearer learning pathways and better information on the options available.

-- 3.370 The Bill provides for there to be learner representation on the board of the Commission.
-It is intended that this will mean learner views from across the student population within Wales are represented. - 3.371 The Commission will have a duty to develop, consult and publish a Learner Engagement Code, intended to ensure the interests of learners are effectively represented in making decisions made by the provider about matters that may be of interest to learners.
-The Code should allow learners the opportunity to participate and have the opportunity to give their views to the provider about the education and training they receive. - 3.372 In carrying out these functions the policy intention is that: - there will need to be a transition period (to be determined), to allow the Commission to develop the code and to allow time before the requirement for learning providers to sign up commences. - the Code may make a different provision for different purposes and different providers, although each provider will need to maintain the same level of learner engagement. - the Code will need to allow for a degree of proportionality.
-For example, it would not be expected that providers delivering one day courses would need to provide the same extent and evidence of engagement with learners as those providing longer term courses. - the Commission will be required to ensure that all tertiary education providers as defined in the Bill, sign up and adhere to the Learner Engagement Code. - the Learner Engagement Code will be mandatory, ongoing registration condition or part of terms and condition of funding (depending on the provider's relationship with the Commission).

-provision is included in the Bill to require the Commission to monitor the effectiveness of Learner Engagement Codes and include in its annual report any conclusions of Learner Engagement Codes during the financial year to which the report relates.
+- 3.383 The Bill provides for there to be learner representation on the board of the Commission.
+It is intended that this will mean learner views from across the learner and student population within Wales are represented. - 3.384 The Commission will have a duty to develop, consult and publish a learner engagement code, intended to ensure the interests of learners are effectively represented in decisions made by the provider about matters that may be of interest to learners.
+The Code should allow learners the opportunity to participate and have the opportunity to give their views to the provider about the education and training they receive.

+3.385 In carrying out these functions the policy intention is that:

+- there will need to be a transition period (to be determined), to allow the Commission to develop the Code and to allow time before the requirement for learning providers to sign up commences. - the Code may make a different provision for different purposes and different providers, although each provider will need to maintain the same level of learner engagement. - the Code will need to allow for a degree of proportionality.
+For example, it would not be expected that providers delivering one day courses would need to provide the same extent and evidence of engagement with learners as those providing longer term courses. - the Commission will be required to ensure that all tertiary education providers as defined in the Bill, sign up and adhere to the learner engagement code. - the learner engagement code will be mandatory, ongoing registration condition or part of terms and condition of funding (depending on the provider's relationship with the Commission). - provision is included in the Bill to require the Commission to monitor the effectiveness of the learner engagement code and include in its annual report the conclusions it reaches from that monitoring during the financial year to which the report relates.